 Gender Racing High Jump Long Jump Male 5 km in 24 minutes 11 feet (3 tries) 3½ feet (3 tries) Female 1.6 km in 8.30 minutes 9 feet (3 tries) 3 feet (3 tries)

 - Written Test: Students after succeeding in the PET, get selected for the written examination.
-It is a basic MCQ examination which consists of 100 questions in total of one mark each, which equals to a total of 100 marks.
+It is a basic MCQ examination that consists of 100 questions in a total of one mark each, which equals a total of 100 marks.
 There is no negative marking in this exam and it provides both Hindi and English as a language or medium to write the exam.

 - Merit List: At last, a merit list is drawn which consists of the marks in the written exam according to their category.

 Some of the criteria like age and medical are the same as that of constable and the other criteria are the following:

 Educational Qualification for Head Constable(operator and fitter)